Sequential Distributed Detection in Energy-Constrained Wireless Sensor Networks: Proposed Detector with Time-encoded Overshoot

 The random overshoot $q_n^k$ causes a significant problem in recovering the LLR message $\lambda_n^k$ at the FC especially when $q_n^k$ takes values that are comparable to $\Delta$ [cf. \eqref{eq:change_enc}]. $q_n^k$ represents the missing LLR information at the FC, which is not encoded in $b_n^k$.
-With $q_n^k$ not available at the FC the discrepancy between $\lambda_n^k$ and $\hat{\lambda}_n^k$ accumulates over time through the recursion in \eqref{eq:LLR_recur}, which in turn causes a significant performance gap between the decentralized detector and the centralized one.
+With $q_n^k$ not available at the FC the discrepancy between $\lambda_n^k$ and $\hat{\lambda}_n^k$ accumulates over time through the recursion in \eqref{eq:LLR_recur}, which in turn causes a significant performance gap between the distributed detector and the centralized one.
 Existing works followed different approaches to overcome this problem.
 In \cite{Fellouris11}, the LLR of $b_n^k$ is computed via simulations, which in fact includes an average value for $q_n^k$.
 At each sampling time $t_n^k$ this average value is used to replace the unknown overshoot $q_n^k$ in \eqref{eq:change_enc}.
-This approach achieves the order-1 asymptotic optimality, but not order-2 which is a stronger type of asymptotic optimality \footnote{The definitions of order-1 and order-2 asymptotic optimalities are given in Section \ref{sec:asy_perf}.}.
+This approach achieves the order-1 asymptotic optimality, but not order-2, which is a stronger type of asymptotic optimality.
 In \cite{Yilmaz12}, at each time $t_n^k$ some additional bits are used to quantize the overshoot $q_n^k$.
 This approach can achieve the order-2 asymptotic optimality if the number of quantization bits increases at a rate of $\log |\log \gamma|$ where $\gamma\to0$ at least as fast as the error probabilities $\alpha$ and $\beta$, i.e., $\gamma=O(\alpha), \gamma=O(\beta)$.

-Both approaches alleviate the random overshoot problem to some extent, but neither resolves it completely.
-We still experience loss in the magnitude resolution in addition to the time resolution while recovering the local LLR signal $L_t^k$.
-If we somehow make each $q_n^k$ available to the FC, then we will have only the loss in the time resolution, as in the case where sensors observe and process continuous-time signals with continuous paths \cite{Fellouris11}.
+In this paper, we propose to encode $q_n^k$ in time while sending the sign bit $b_n^k$ to the FC, as in PPM in a UWB system, which is an ideal fit for energy-constrained sensor networks \cite{UWB06}.
+In the proposed scheme, each sensor $k$ sends $b_n^k$ to the FC at time $\tau_n^k\in[t_n^k,t_n^k+1)$. \ignore{ For completeness, we initially analyze the ideal case with infinite time resolution at sensors, i.e., $\tau_n^k\in\bR^+$, and the FC, which can perfectly recover $\tau_n^k$ through an infinite-bandwidth error-free communication link.
+This ideal system will serve as a benchmark for practical systems that we will develop later in this section.